rainbow-me/rainbow/src/keychain/README.md

 that.
 It will also help in testing because we can mock this module more easily than the base library.

+#### A note on the API design

+Some non-private values are cached in MMKV for faster reads.
+These values exist in keychain so that they may persist between app installs.
+Loading from keychain into MMKV gives us the resilience of keychain, with the speed of MMKV.

 ## Usage

 The API is essentially the same as our pre-existing keychain wrapper, except